MichaelELeonard/Matplotlib-Challenge/README.md

 <br>

 ## LINE AND SCATTER PLOTS
-For the final analysis, the results of Capmulin was singularly examined.
+For the final analysis, Capmulin was specifically examined.
 A Line Plot was constructed to examine the SCC tumor size vs. the day point in the study and a Scatter Plot was used to show the relationship between SCC tumor size vs. the weight of the mice.
 <br>
 <br>
 <img src="Pics/line plot.png" width="467" height="377">